QuantGen/GPTL/README.md

 GPTL is an R package that implements several methods for Genomic Prediction using Transfer Learning, including
 -  *TL-GDES*: A Gradient Descent Algorithm with Early Stopping.
--  *TL-PR*: A Penalized regression with srhinkage towards a prior mean (e.g., estimates derived from another data set).
+-  *TL-PR*: A Penalized regression with shrinkage towards a prior mean (e.g., estimates derived from another data set).
 -  *TL-BMM*: A Bayesian model with a finite mixture prior that allows TL from multiple prior sources of information.

 ## Getting Started